hotrodorm/hotrod/hotrod-project/docs/docs-4/livesql/syntax/select.md

 - *Row executeOne()*
 - *Cursor&lt;Row&gt; executeCursor()*

 These methods have a corresponding form for entities.
-For example, if the `InvoiceDAO` for the table INVOICE is used to select invoices, these methods are included in the `InvoiceDAO` as:
+For example, if the `InvoiceDAO` object is used to handle the table INVOICE persistence, these methods are included in it as:

 - *List&lt;Invoice&gt; execute()*
 - *Invoice executeOne()*